Skip to Content

 Learn More About “White Spotting” in This YouTube Video…

-Purebred Labs can have white markings, and this is no reflection of their pedigree.
 White markings tend to occur on the dog’s extremities, such as the tips of the paws, muzzle, chest, and tail.
 They occur when the cell’s pigment doesn’t migrate fully in the developing embryo.

 This is referred to as residual white and can sometimes be caused by a minor illness in the mother.
 These dogs are often called mismarked Labradors.
 Despite the moniker, however, this can affect Labs of any type, not just mixes.

-Can I Get a Black Lab with White Markings?
+Black Lab with White Chest or Markings

 Many black Labs – even purebreds – may have white markings.
 There are several types of mark patterns.
 These might indicate mixed parentage, or they might simply mean that your dog inherited specific genes